WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Emma-Karoune/Weekly-Meetings.md

 #### Who did you help this week?

-* GE and ME - mentoring.
+* GA and ME - mentoring.
+  * KW: Great stuff!

 #### Who helped you this week?

 * MS - had a mentoring chat - I was feeling a bit stressed at the beginning of last week.
+  * KW: I'm so glad 🌸

 #### What did you achieve?

 * Data paper - finished fig3 data workflow/ wiki with AP - there is a hold up with SG getting access to computer.
+  * KW: Very exciting that everyone is rocking along with this so well!
+Well done!
 * More Github training with AP - working on newsletter together.
+  * KW: This sounds great - thank you! 🙏
 * Turing Way - bookdash and running the openpublishing fest workshop with EP and RA.
-* Met with David Bevan and Kasra Hosseini about Natural History Museum Project - need to find out more information about the research element of the project as they are not interested in the infrastructure part.
 * Ran a reproducible research workshop at Durham uni with another SSI fellow and open science intro workshops.
+  * KW: BUSY WEEKS with all these workshops!!!
+* Met with DB and KH about Natural History Museum Project - need to find out more information about the research element of the project as they are not interested in the infrastructure part.
+  * KW: Good chat - lets see if I can join the next one & see if we can tease apart this infrastructure / innovation angle.

 #### What did you struggle with?

 * Nothing at the moment.
+  * KW: Except for the whole feeling stressed and overwhelmed thing 😉
+  * Glad you got support and worked through it though 🌺

 #### What would you like to work on next week?

 * Start making the clean repo for the data paper.
 * Continue working on writing about sensitive types of data.
 * Plannning out the academic authorship paper and writing to journals about it.
+  * KW: Or maybe in the new year 😜

 #### Where do you need help from Kirstie?

 * How do you start a new repo on the alan turing organisation - thinking we need to set up a clean one to go with the data paper.
   * We'll transfer across datamanagement info and wiki and also include code for figures.
+  * KW: Discussed in meeting 🚀

 #### Any other topics